 Green body care product factors to consider:

 Is it organic?
 If so is it certified organic?
 By who?
-For example, here in the U.S., although the USDA Organic program has some serious faults, the USDA Certified Organic seal is pretty much the gold standard of organics and the best organic guarantee you can get beyond growing your own ingredients and making homemade organic body care products.
+Here in the U.S., although the USDA Organic program has some serious faults, the USDA Certified Organic seal is the gold standard of organics and the best organic guarantee you can get beyond growing your own ingredients and making homemade organic body care products.

 Have you read the label?
 Don’t trust products that make claims such as “dermatologist-tested,” “natural,” or “organic.”
 Read the ingredient list and see what’s in that product.
 My general rule is that if I don’t understand an ingredient without looking it up in a chemistry book, the product could probably be safer.
 Look up products at Skin Deep before you buy.
 For example, Earth Mama Angel Baby products all score very well at Skin Deep.